Rl0007/Creto/README.md

 ## Run locally

 Note :- Use node version 16 Lts version and react-native 0.63 donot try to upgrade it will
-        more no. of times than you can count.
+        more no. of times than you can count. :sob:

 To run locally copy the github repo and